The wellbeing of people is interconnected with the health of nature.

 Reason for being

-Programs, workshops and presentations introduce human wellbeing into the conversation about environmental sustainability and introduce the health of the natural environment into the conversation about human wellbeing.
+Programs, workshops and presentations introduce human wellbeing into the conversation about environmental health and introduce the health of the natural environment into the conversation about human wellbeing.
 We will thrive if we can notice nature again, see how we are part of nature, see that nature is an essential part of human wellbeing and if we remember that it is nature that we are trying to sustain.

 What we value and how we work